SCOPE OF THIS CHAPTER

 7. Processes for Consulting Children and Young People

-Children and young people are involved in the development of services through the Dudley's Children in Care Council.
+Children and young people are involved in the development of services through the M.A.D (Make a difference) the Dudley's Children in Care Council Website.

 The Children in Care Council meet every two weeks in Dudley to discuss matters that are important to looked after young people and care leavers;